International Women’s Day 2021

 About The Event

-On March 8, 2021, the International Institute will host a virtual International Women’s Day celebration to honor the achievements of women leaders.
+On March 8, 2021, the International Institute hosted a virtual International Women’s Day celebration to honor the achievements of women leaders.

 The International Institute of New England has been celebrating IWD since the early 2000s as a way to showcase immigrant women and their advocates.
 Past honorees include: Rep. Nikki Tsongas, Victoria Reggie Kennedy, Ambassador Swanee Hunt, Dr. Charlotte Yeh, Colette Phillips, Christina Qi, and U.S. Senator Jeanne Shaheen.